 What to Expect at the Gynecologist

 Your gynecologist will examine your reproductive system, both internally and externally.
 They’ll examine your breasts and check for any lumps or cysts.

 They’ll then examine your vulva, which is outside of the vagina.

 The next step is usually an internal pelvic exam.
 To see inside the body, a gynecologist uses a tool known as a speculum, which the doctor inserts into the vagina.
 It helps to widen the vagina and helps the doctor see the cervix, which is between the vagina and the uterus.

 During the pelvic exam, the gynecologist may do a procedure known called a Pap test.
-It lets the doctor collect a sample of cells from the cervix to check for infection.
+It lets the doctor collect a sample of cells from the cervix to check for abnormal cells.

 If your gynecologist diagnoses you with a medical condition, they may give you treatment or refer you to a specialist.
 Depending on the problem, your treatments may involve medication, surgery, or a wait-and-see approach.